bartakabstina/hax-headless/README.md

 # Haxball headless host script
 (Based on Anddy's script)

-## Changes add to original script:
+## Changes added to original script:

 *Added a very basic spam filter

 *Sends on goal score notifications to chat

 *Shows win streaks

 *Added a few additional commands

-*By default stats calculation for players and ball carrying functions are disabled *Some other small fixes
+*By default stats calculation for players and ball carrying functions are disabled

+*Some other small fixes